SchrodingersGat/KiBoM/README.md

   -r VARIANT, --variant VARIANT
                         Board variant(s), used to determine which components are output to the BoM
+  -d SUBDIRECTORY, --subdirectory SUBDIRECTORY
+                        Subdirectory (relative to output file) within which the BoM(s) should be written.
   --cfg CFG             BoM config file (script will try to use 'bom.ini' if
                         not specified here)
   -s SEPARATOR, --separator SEPARATOR